kk289/Predicting-Customer-Lifetime-Value_CLV/README.md

 # Predicting Customer Lifetime Value

-We will use past purchase history of customers to build a model that can predict the Customer Lifetime Value (CLV) for new customers
+We will use past purchase history of customers ("history.csv") to build a model that can predict the Customer Lifetime Value (CLV) for new customers

 ## Loading and Viewing Data